‘Pluribus’ Episode 6: The Tricky Balance of Koumba

 I know.
 The difference is quite stark.

-Probably the only true VFX stage shot of the entire season so far, honestly.
-And it sucked.
+Probably the only true VFX stage shot of the entire season so far, honestly, and it sucked.

 This is why filmmakers should consider going organic because the volume is ass.
 Green screen is ass.

-TV/slash/film isn't a commercial or a TikTok.
+TV slash film isn't a commercial or a TikTok.
 The audience has standards.

-Once again, a location manager.
+So that's from John, once again, a location manager.
 So he's like, let's go out in the world.

-This is my job to find you cool places to shoot.
 So he has a vested interest in this, but I thought that was a great email.
 So it's also true.

 Like, is there no alternative to a weird VFX shop on the roof?

 Like, if all those considerations are true about how difficult and complicated and expensive it would be, maybe just shoot somewhere else?
 Like, there's lots of ways to show Albuquerque empty.

 I, yeah, and does it have to be that roof?
 Can you find a roof with like larger door access so that you could get the camera equipment up there?
-But listen, we are not making this show.

-Not our problem to solve.
-Something that we love to talk about on this show,
+Something we love to talk about on this show,

 overanalyzers that we are, color theory.
 Okay.

 Yes.
-So we got we got a couple emails about the use of blue on the show.
+So we got, we got a couple emails about the use of blue on the show.

 And

-you know, know, where blue was used inside, like coming out of Manuso's fridge and also the facility where all the bodies are.
+you know, where blue was used inside, like coming out of Manuso's fridge and also the facility where all the bodies are.
 The light is so blue.

 So our listener, Riley, mentioned blue and orange, right?
 The blue and orange tones that are so prevalent in Albuquerque's landscape are being used to divide the survivors and the joined.